byoth/RESUME/README.md

 - Name : Taehyun Jo (조태현)
 - Date of Birth : 1997.
 01. 23.

-I am studying now, and I am planning to get a job from the end of this year
+Right now I am studying, but I am planning to get a job by the end of this year

 ## Education